-During COVID-19, the Group further diversified its funding sources and enhanced its liquidity position.
+During the ongoing pandemic, the Group further diversified its funding sources and enhanced its liquidity position.
 Governments, monetary authorities, regulators and financial institutions, including BBK, have taken and continue to take actions in support of the economy and financial system.
 These actions include fiscal, monetary and other financial measures to increase liquidity, and provide financial aid to individual, small business, commercial and corporate clients.
-The Group has maintained strong capital and liquidity positions well above the minimum ratio set by CBB with a Capital Adequacy Ratio (CAR) of 21.8%, Liquidity Coverage Ratio (LCR) of 289.7% and Net Stable Funding Ratio (NSFR) of 134.2% as at 31 December 2020.
+As at 31 December 2021, the Group has maintained strong capital and liquidity positions well above the minimum ratio set by CBB with a Capital Adequacy Ratio (CAR) of 23.6% (31 December 2020: 21.8%), Liquidity Coverage Ratio (LCR) of 323.7% (31 December 2020: 289.7%) and Net Stable Funding Ratio (NSFR) of 136.9% (31 December 2020:134.2%).